Allergic march: Atopic dermatitis - IgE-mediated food allergy

 Children with atopic dermatitis are as much as six times more likely to develop a food allergy compared to their healthy peers.
 In regard to food allergens, sensitization rates in patients with atopic dermatitis vary from 30 to 80%, but the clinically relevant food allergy proportions may be lower especially in less-severe phenotypes of atopic dermatitis.

 Atopic dermatitis - asthma

 The relationship between atopic dermatitis and respiratory allergy is influenced by atopic dermatitis severity—while around 20% of children with mild atopic dermatitis develop asthma, over 60% with severe atopic dermatitis develop asthma.
 Not every patient with atopic dermatitis develops asthma, and not every patient with asthma has preceding atopic dermatitis.

 Food allergy - asthma and allergic rhinitis

+Food allergy may precede the development of respiratory allergic diseases such as asthma.
 Having a food allergy increases the risk of developing asthma by about 2 times and allergic rhinitis by about 3 times.